-This one is first because it will, for the most part, be an obvious one and so may save you a bunch of time.
+This one is first because it will, for the most part, be obvious and may save you a lot of time.
 Corrosion is a car killer, and your first clue is where your potential new purchase lives, i.e., Is it a salt state?
 If it is, there’s a better than evens chance it could suffer from corrosion.

 You may not even need to climb under the car.
-Rust blisters at the bottom of doors fenders and cills are a clear indication the chassis is affected by corrosion too.
+Rust blisters at the bottom of doors, fenders, and cills clearly indicate that the chassis is also affected by corrosion.
 Chassis corrosion is terrible news.
 While cosmetic rust on fenders and doors can be repaired, chassis corrosion is more serious.
 It’s expensive to fix and may compromise safety.

 In addition, finding body corrosion means other mechanical components may also be affected, like brake lines, etc., which we’ll cover in the mechanical section below.

 - Check bottom of doors, trunk floor, bottom of fenders, cills (especially jacking points) around body mouldings etc.